Nero Redivivus: Background

-Roman Emperor Nero committed suicide and died in June 68 AD.
+Roman Emperor Nero committed suicide in June 68 AD.
 However, there appears to have been a belief among segments of the populace that his death had happened under unclear circumstances or was outright fabricated, especially in the Greek-speaking Eastern half of the Empire.
-The situation was likely not aided by Nero being buried at the Pincian Hill, a different spot than the Mausoleum of Augustus, and without fanfare.
+The situation was likely not aided by Nero being buried at the Pincian Hill, a place different from the Mausoleum of Augustus, and without fanfare.
 Nero's eccentricities and clashes with the other Roman aristocracy led to his image staying in the popular imagination as both a potential savior and destroyer.

 At least two impostors emerged leading rebellions, sometimes called Pseudo-Neros.
 The first emerged a year later in 69 AD during the reign of Vitellius.
 He is said to have sung and played the cithara or lyre, and that his face was similar to that of the dead emperor.
 During the reign of Emperor Titus (c.
 79–81), Terentius Maximus appeared in the Roman province of Asia and is said by Cassius Dio to also have sung to the accompaniment of the lyre and looked like Nero.
 Twenty years after Nero's death (c.
 88, during the reign of Emperor Domitian), there was possibly a third pretender, although some historians speculate he may have been the same Pseudo-Nero as in 79 AD.
 He was supported by the Parthian Empire; the matter nearly came to war with the Romans, who demanded his extradition.